tmackness/authentiq-passportjs-expressjs-template/README.md

 In development mode sessions are setup to use a session file which creates a directory named sessions.
 In production it will use REDIS.

+Before running server: `npm install` to install the modules.

 If using the built in script to run the server e.g. `npm run dev`, you will need to install nodemon if you don't have it. `npm i -g nodemon`.